SirRufo/PropertyList/Examples/ModPList/README.md

 :--- | :---
 `ModPList` | `C:\MyTools\ModPList\ModPList.exe`

-and the use this for the Build-Event
+and then use this for the Build-Event

 `"$(ModPList)" -p="$(Platform)" -c="$(Config)" -f="$(OUTPUTPATH).info.plist" -i="$(PROJECTDIR),$(INCLUDEPATH)"`